Sunday Practice Test Status:

 Without test scores to help predict students’ suitability for a university’s coursework, admissions officers must read tea leaves to infer what a standardized test used to reveal.
 To the relief of admissions officers, this granular analysis is not required for all applicants because a large share of applicants still submit their test scores —specifically when they compare well to the university’s average.
 Burnt-out admissions officers prize these applicants because they have demonstrated on a standardized exam that they can handle test questions at a similar level to that of the university’s coursework.
 That is why students with strong test scores are the new VIPs.
 Provided they pass some basic vetting, the new VIPs will receive an acceptance letter in their mailbox.

-It was not always this way.
-A high test score relative to a university’s average was not always a ticket to getting in.
-However, this has changed over time.
-Nowadays, there are fewer high-scoring applicants because many potential high-scorers have chosen not to take exams, assuming that “test-optional” means that tests are less important.
-This is a costly decision, as no-test applicants place themselves in the same bin as less capable students, leaving the university with fewer —and more privileged— VIPs.
+It was not always this way, and a high test score relative to a university’s average was not always a ticket to getting in.
+Nowadays there are fewer high-scoring applicants because many potential high-scorers have chosen not to take exams.
+This is a costly decision since these capable no-test applicants place themselves in the same bin as less capable students, leaving the university with fewer —and more privileged— VIPs.

 How should VIP-factor factor into your decision to take the tests?